.

 Because he knows he is going to die, George devises a way of repaying all Jack's kindness.

-He has saved no money, so gets Tim to take his place at an insurance medical.
+He has saved no money, so arranges with Tim to take his place at an insurance medical.

-"Mighty coincidence," muses John Hunter.
-He picks up a discrepancy between the height of the man who passed the medical, and George Connell.
+John Hunter picks up a discrepancy between the height of the man who passed the medical, and George Connell.

 The fraud looks clear cut, so Walter Allen and John Hunter consult Scotland Yard.
 Connell's shady past as a conman is uncovered, plus the name of his accomplice, Tim Finch.

-Jack and Ella are amazed, shocked even and disbelieving when Walter Allen tells them about Uncle George.
+Jack and Ella are amazed, shocked even and utterly disbelieving, when Walter Allen tells them about Uncle George.

 John Hunter tracks down Tim in a pub but can't get him to talk.
 Later however, after he has done some thinking he gets back to the Insurance Company...

-After a few drinks, Tim pops round to Jack's home and helps himself to a few trinkets from his friend's bedroom.
+After a few drinks, Tim pops round to Jack's home and takes a watch his friend had promised him.

 Surprisingly he's right and Jack and his wife are arrested in this rather neat twist.